 The main menu, accessed via the icon ( ), organizes these items keeping the most used menus being the most accessible.
 Each menu is described in detail below, but the menus are grouped from a high level per the following:

-- Building apps, notebooks - Platform and Audience items are used daily to build apps, audiences, monitor jobs, etc.
+- Building apps and notebooks - Platform items are used daily to utilize notebooks, build apps, monitor jobs, etc. Resources items are building-block items users define to then be used to build apps.

 Platform